Inist-CNRS/node-sphinxapi/README.md

 # Sphinx Search Client for NodeJS

+> See [ITPatrol repository] (https://github.com/itpatrol/node-sphinxapi) for the latest developments.

 It's native javascript implementation of the standard Sphinx API.
 The API is totaly similar with the others API clients implementation.
 It's also respects NodeJS code convention.